Republicans voice growing doubts on U.S. healthcare bill's fate

 Yet McConnell himself voiced doubts on the Senate bill's prospects last week, telling a luncheon in his home state of Kentucky that if Republicans fail to pass a repeal of Obamacare, they may need to work with Democrats to shore up private health insurance markets to keep them from collapsing.

-(Additional reporting by Valerie Volcovici, Caren Bohan and David Brunnstrom; Editing by James Dalgleish and Peter Cooney)
+Additional reporting by Valerie Volcovici, Caren Bohan and David Brunnstrom; Editing by James Dalgleish and Peter Cooney